SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Methodology

 In safety-critical contexts, driver behaviors such as emergency braking or evasive steering are inherently more complex and less certain than steady-state driving.
 This increased uncertainty during safety-critical events is well-documented.
 For instance, the Waymo Open Dataset~\citep{ettinger2021large} confirms that prediction errors naturally rise as maneuvers become less predictable.
 Because these critical moments involve critical interactions, they result in substantial trajectory divergence, and consequently elevated ADE and FDE values.
 As established in adversarial simulation studies like AdvSim~\citep{wang2021advsim} and STRIVE~\citep{corso2019adaptive}, scenarios that induce such errors are more valuable for safety validation because they maximize stress on the autonomous driving stack.
 Therefore, generating trajectories with larger displacement errors means producing high-value, challenging scenarios necessary for rigorous safety testing.

 For scenario criticality assessment, we introduce comprehensive safety-critical indicators spanning collision risk, temporal safety metrics, and interaction complexity.
-The collision probability $P_c$ is computed as the ratio of collision events to total interaction instances:
+The collision probability $P_c$ is computed as the ratio of collision events to total interaction instances, which is computed as

-where $\mathbf{1}[\cdot]$ is the indicator function and $\text{collision}(t)$ represents the occurrence of vehicle bounding box intersection at time $t$.
-Similarly, the near-miss probability $P_{nm}$ quantifies close encounters within safety margins:
+where $\mathbf{1}[\cdot]$ is the indicator function, $\text{collision}(t)$ represents the occurrence of vehicle bounding box intersection at instance $t$, and $T$ represents the number of instances.
+Similarly, the near-miss probability $P_{\text{nm}}$ quantifies close encounters within safety margins, which is calculated as